ni/grpc-labview/tests/New_ATS/README.md

 4. Use LabVIEW-gRPC code generator to generate server.
 Only select the protofile and the labview project in the code generator and leave all other fields empty.

-5. Write the rpc definition in `Start Sync.vi` of the generated server and replace the dummy class with the service class in `Run Service.vi`.
+5. Write the rpc definition in `Start Sync.vi` of the generated server.

 6. Create a new folder with the name `Impl` inside the test folder.
 Folder structure should look like `Tests/<test_name>/Impl`.

-7. Copy both `Start Sync.vi` and `Run Service.vi` from the generated server into the newly created `Impl` folder.
+7. Copy `Start Sync.vi` from the generated server into the newly created `Impl` folder.

 8. Now create another new folder with the name `testcases` inside the test folder.
 Folder structure should look like `Tests/<test_name>/testcases`